How do pre-orders work for ecommerce and the best time to accept them

 Pre-orders are a vital component of a successful new product launch.
 As we’ve seen over the past few years (particularly in the video game space), pre-orders are a fantastic way to generate hype and buzz prior to the official launch of a product.
 Beyond that, they’re a great way to get an idea of customer interest levels, and secure early capital.

-As proof of this in action, look no further than the recent PlayStation 5 and Xbox Series X pre-order events.
-Both gaming consoles are poised to be the hottest items of the 2020 holiday season, and pre-orders at retailers in November sold out in minutes.
-The hype and excitement generated by the pre-order frenzy guarantees both companies will struggle to keep up with demand well into 2021.
+As proof of this in action, look no further than the PlayStation 5 and Xbox Series X pre-order events.
+Both gaming consoles were the hottest items of the 2020 holiday season, and pre-orders at retailers in November sold out in minutes.
+The hype and excitement generated by the pre-order frenzy guaranteed both companies struggled to keep up with demand well into 2021 and even further.

 Want to generate that level of excitement for your next product launch?
 Then let’s discuss how to create a pre-order strategy that works for you.